Does marriage or divorce affect a will?

 Marriage and divorce will FAQs

 Yes, marriage automatically revokes a will in Australia under the Succession Act.
 This means your existing will becomes invalid when you marry, even if you intended to keep it.
-After marriage, you should create a new will to ensure your assets are distributed according to your current wishes.
+After marriage, people often create a new will so their assets are distributed according to their current wishes.
 If you die without updating your will after marriage, the laws of intestacy will apply instead.

 Divorce does not automatically revoke a will in Australia, but it does affect it.
 Any provisions naming your ex-spouse as a beneficiary or executor are generally treated as if they never existed.
 However, other parts of your will remain valid.
-It is strongly recommended to update your will after divorce to clearly reflect your wishes and avoid confusion or disputes.
+After divorce, people often update their will to clearly reflect their wishes and reduce the potential for confusion or disputes.

-Yes, it is advisable to update your will after separation, even before the divorce is finalised.
+After separation, and even before a divorce is finalised, updating a will is an approach people often take.
 Although the final divorce may affect your existing will's provisions regarding your ex-spouse, separation often involves significant changes to your circumstances and wishes.
-Updating your will during separation helps ensure clarity and reflects your current intentions for your estate.
+During separation, people often update a will so it reflects their current intentions for their estate

 Yes, remarriage automatically revokes your previous will in Australia.
 This means your current will is no longer valid once you marry again.
-You should create a new will after remarriage to ensure your estate is distributed according to your wishes.
-Failing to do so may result in your estate being divided under intestacy laws rather than according to your intentions.
+After remarriage, people often create a new will so their estate is distributed according to their wishes.
+Where a new will is not made, an estate may be divided under intestacy laws rather than according to a person's intentions.